-Your lectures and tutorials will be delivered online, and you'll have the chance to interact live with your teachers and fellow students.
+Your course content (text, graphics, video and interactive resources) will be delivered online, and you'll have the chance to interact live with your teachers and fellow students through email, forum discussions and live tutorials.
 You'll find your learning materials in our online learning space, where you can also join a study group, or chat to your classmates, or just see how everyone else is finding the course.

-- Interact – CSU Interact is our online learning management system.
-This is where you'll find your subject outlines, discussion forums about assessment tasks and other things, announcements from your lecturers and any other course-based information you need.
+- Interact2 – CSU Interact2 is our online learning management system.
+This is where you'll find your subject outlines, discussion forums about subject content and assessment tasks, announcements from your lecturers and any other course-based information you need.

 - Online assignment submission and grading – All your assignments can be submitted online, then you can check your results and feedback through our online grade centre.
 You'll also be able to measure your current progress in your subject and course.